HL7/codex-radiation-therapy/input/pagecontent/building_the_ig.md

 #### Key folders & files in the IG

 - The FHIR Shorthand (`.fsh`) files defining the resources in this IG are found in `input/fsh/`.
     - There is a [FSH syntax highlighting extension](https://marketplace.visualstudio.com/items?itemName=kmahalingam.vscode-language-fsh) for [VSCode](https://code.visualstudio.com).
-The CodexRT team generally uses this set of tools for working on FSH files.
+The CodeX RT team generally uses this set of tools for working on FSH files.
     - The FSH files are prefixed based on what is contained inside.

         | Prefix | Description          |